Neosperience/shipper/README.md

 ### Gitlab

-- When creating an access token for shipper, only the permission `api` is needed.
+- When creating a [project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) for shipper, only the permission `api` is needed.
 (Role depends on your branch permissions, eg. protected branches)

+### GitHub

+- When creating a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for shipper, only the permissions `repo` is needed.
+- The author string MUST be in the `John Doe <john.doe@example.com>` format or the commit will fail.
+- The GitHub Cloud API endpoint is `https://api.github.com`, however GitHub Enterprise Server will have something more akin to `https://HOSTNAME/api/v3`

 ### Bitbucket cloud

-- When creating an app password for shipper, only the permissions `repository:read` and `repository:write` are needed.
+- When creating an [app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) for shipper, only the permissions `repository:read` and `repository:write` are needed.
 - The author string MUST be in the `John Doe <john.doe@example.com>` format or the commit will fail.
 - Bitbucket cloud integration only works with Bitbucket cloud, Bitbucket server has completely different APIs.